jrawbits/VE-Installer/ReadMe.md

 # Building and Installing VisionEval

-The `VE-Installer` side project" makes a VisionEval source tree "installable".
-To use it, just clone it, setup the configuration file, install a development environment, and build suitable `make` targets.
+The `VE-Installer` is a build system that makes a VisionEval source tree "installable", and to facilitate development and testing of VisionEval.

+To use it, just clone it, setup the configuration file, install a development environment, and build suitable `make` targets, including a runtime environment and an installer.
+Full instructions and references materials are included below and in various referenced files.

+You can use this build process with any version of VisionEval (with appropriate changes to configuration files describing that version), though for older versions, you will need to construct a suitable "VE-components.yml" file.
+The process for doing so is described in detail in the most recent updates of the [VisionEval-dev repository][VE-dev].

 As of Version 2 of VE-Installer, the dependency information is maintained in the VisionEval source tree itself (and will eventually be used to execute consistent